Escape to Beer Mountain: A Rope of Sand: Plot

 The kegger is suddenly brought to a halt when a small cop car shows, and Gandhi and Joan (as the only two people who can fit in the back of the car) are charged with underage drinking.
 To prevent them from being arrested, Abe admits to the crowd that the beer was non-alcoholic, before being laughed out of the party on giving an impassioned speech about acceptance.
 The next day, Scudworth, who has not completed his report, is confronted by the head of the Secret Board, who threatens to kill him before Scudworth tucks into a fetal position and moans about how he was “humiliated, degraded, and judged", unknowingly proving he does know what is like to be a high school student.
-With his job and his life secure, the principal is free to go about his normal routine and enact his secret plan: converting the school into a theme park called "Cloney Island".
+With his job and his life secure, Scudworth vows to be more sensitive, before immediately insulting two students.

 Meanwhile, Abe, depressed on losing Cleo, is cheered up by Gandhi, who says it is only a matter of time before someone else makes a bigger idiot of themselves, and everyone forgets about what Abe did.
-Moments later, Gandhi becomes this figure, as Van Gogh paints an ad for the Teen Crisis Hotline featuring Gandhi after being tasered/pantsed.
+Moments later, Gandhi becomes this figure, as Van Gogh paints an ad for the Teen Crisis Hotline (titled "TEEN CRISIS HOTLINE: No Problem Too Small!") featuring Gandhi after being tasered/pantsed.
 At that moment, JFK and Cleo pass by Abe, and Cleo quietly hands Abe a note, reading "Sorry…Luv, Cleo."